top of page

 Apple Books is one of the best eBook Apps

-Apple’s native eReader is beautiful — clean design, lovely fonts, and a bookstore that’s very tempting.
+Apple’s native eReader has a beautiful, clean design, lovely fonts, and a very tempting bookstore.
 If you’re already deep in the Apple ecosystem, iBooks is a no-brainer.

 It’s so smooth you might accidentally spend way more than you intended on pretty, pastel-colored covers.